aherve/testolia/README.md

 4. [Initial assignment](#initialAssignement)

 ## About
 This go program creates a server that allows to print a report of a log file on demand.
-It can either count the distinct request during a timeframe, or print a object listing the popular searches during a timeframe:
+It can either count the distinct request during a timeframe, or print an object listing the popular searches during a timeframe:

 ![count](./assets/count.png)

 ![popular](./assets/popular.png)

 ### What's inside